andikleen/perf-gcov/README.md

 - Much simpler (but only focussed on the gcc job)
 - Currently only supports Intel+LBR
 - Some differences in output due to differences in dwarf processing
-- Supports streaming mode to not save individual samples to disk.
+- Streaming mode to not save individual samples to disk.
-- Supports online mode for automatic background profiling
+- Online mode for automatic background profiling
-- Supports wrappers to inject profile feedback into existing build systems with minimal changes.
+- Wrappers to inject profile feedback into existing build systems with minimal changes.
 - Currently slower (but can be parallelized)[^1].
 For larger input files usually less memory consumption because it doesn't load the full file.
+- Fully compatible with perf (e.g. supports compression and time slicing)

 ## AFDO LTO build wrapper